 More than twenty years of mental health research confirm this Biblical teaching by showing that religious people are psychologically healthier than secular people.
 Science is now discovering what the Bible has taught for over two-thousand years: A robust spiritual life is necessary for happiness and peace of mind.
 There just is no substitute.

 Our children desperately need to hear this message.
 And the rest of the world cannot get this message soon enough either.
 Just take a look at the high rates of mental illness in the LGBT community.
-There is a great evangelizing opportunity here.
+Thus we have a great evangelizing opportunity before us.
 The harvest is ripe.
 But unfortunately, the number of conservative Christian laborers is few.
 Hopefully, that will begin to change.
 JG